Sargodha Punjab, Pakistan Travel Guide

 Government offices typically operate on weekdays from 9 AM to 5 PM and are closed on weekends.

-ATMs are widely available in Sargodha, accepting most international Visa and Mastercard debit and credit cards.
+Cash machines are common in Sargodha, accepting most international Visa and Mastercard debit and credit cards.

 In Ramadan, businesses often have reduced hours.
 Restaurants might close during fasting hours and open later in the evening.
 Check local announcements for timings.